TrueDeck/Documentation/WhitePaper.md

 # Token Mechanism
 TrueDeck will have a 2-tier token mechanism.

-### TRUE Token
+### TDP Token
-TRUE token is the governance token of TrueDeck Platform, just like EOS token is for EOS Blockchain.
+TDP token is the governance token of TrueDeck Platform, just like EOS token is for EOS Blockchain.
-* Total Supply: 25,000,000 TRUE
+* Total Supply: 200,000,000 TDP
 * ERC20 & Proof-of-Stake token

 ### SUIT Token
 SUIT Token will be the default payment mode for TrueDeck Casino & Marketplace.
-SUIT can only be created via activating the utility of the TRUE tokens.
-On the official launch of TrueDeck platform, TRUE token holders will be able to activate this utility and start to generate SUIT tokens.
+SUIT can only be created via activating the utility of the TDP tokens.
+On the official launch of TrueDeck platform, TDP token holders will be able to activate this utility and start to generate SUIT tokens.
 The idea for a separate SUIT token is to provide a stable token to TrueDeck platform.
 SUIT token supply will be regulated by the *“Mining Smart-Contract”* to maintain a stable value.

 ### SUIT Token Mining
-TRUE token holders can generate new SUIT tokens by locking/staking TRUE tokens in a “Mining Smart-Contract”.
-Locked TRUE tokens cannot be traded or transferred.
+TDP token holders can generate new SUIT tokens by locking/staking TDP tokens in a “Mining Smart-Contract”.
+Locked TDP tokens cannot be traded or transferred.

 The “Mining Smart-Contract” will work as follows:
-1. A TRUE token holder locks a number of TRUE tokens in the Smart-Contract.
+1. A TDP token holder locks a number of TDP tokens in the Smart-Contract.
-2. Locked TRUE tokens cannot be traded or transferred.
+2. Locked TDP tokens cannot be traded or transferred.
 3. The holder can specify the lock period.
 4. The amount of SUIT tokens created depends on the length of the lock period and the total amount of SUIT tokens in the market.
 5. The Smart-Contract applies the selected lock duration to a formula that is designed to regulate the total market supply of SUIT tokens to provide a stable value to SUIT token.
-6. Prior to locking their TRUE tokens in the Smart-Contract, users will be able to see exactly how many SUIT they will receive as a result of executing the locking transaction.
+6. Prior to locking their TDP tokens in the Smart-Contract, users will be able to see exactly how many SUIT they will receive as a result of executing the locking transaction.
 7. SUIT tokens will be generated proportionally over the lock duration and have to be claimed.
-8. Once the lock expires, the locked TRUE tokens will return to its holder.
+8. Once the lock expires, the locked TDP tokens will return to its holder.
-9. There will be no limit to a number \(other than duration\) for how many times TRUE tokens may be used to create SUIT.
+9. There will be no limit to a number \(other than duration\) for how many times TDP tokens may be used to create SUIT.
-10. There is also no limit to a number of TRUE tokens that can be locked.
+10. There is also no limit to a number of TDP tokens that can be locked.

 ### Bankroll Staking
 A casino requires a significant bankroll to payout players when they hit a jackpot.
 In the long run, casino always wins due to the mathematical advantage and make a good profit.
 TrueDeck being a decentralized casino will have a bankroll supported by SUIT token holders and profit will be equally distributed to those who staked SUIT tokens in a “Bankroll Smart-Contract”.

 ### Casino as a Service
 Using TrueDeck platform “Casino as a Service”, anyone would be able to launch their own casino.
 They can use existing casino dapps or customize them according to their need by hiring designers & developers from the TrueDeck marketplace.
-In order to open a casino, one will have to stake TRUE tokens to acquire enough network bandwidth for its casino.
+In order to open a casino, one will have to stake TDP tokens to acquire enough network bandwidth for its casino.
 Certain amount of SUIT tokens will also be mandatory to stake in “Bankroll Staking Utility”.
 This will also increase the public TrueDeck bankroll, hence bigger prizes to players.

 # Market Analysis & Strategy
 Based on geographical regions, the report segments the global online gambling and betting market into Europe, Asia and Middle East, North America, which are analyzed in terms of revenue generation.
 Europe is divided into the U.K., Malta, Gibraltar, France, Spain, Italy, Germany and Rest of Europe while North America is further segmented into the U.S., Canada and Rest of North America.
 Asia is subdivided into China, Japan, Australia, Philippines and Rest of Asia Pacific.
 Also, Middle East is further segmented into South Africa, Nigeria and Rest of Middle East.